 7. Inspect The ATM Machine

-When possible only use ATM machines that are located inside banks, airports, or just inside a safe building (mall, hotel, etc).
-Try and avoid the ATM’s that are on the street if possible.
 One of the most common thefts while traveling happens when someone steals your information from the ATM machine.
 Thailand is rife with ATM scams, as are many places in the world.
 When choosing an ATM look it over to see if it appears to be tampered with, look at the card reader especially.

 How to tell if an ATM has been tampered with:

 It can be hard to tell if a machine has been tampered with that’s why it’s best to use one inside a secure location.
-If that’s not possible then look the machine over before inserting your card.
+If that’s not possible, then look the machine over before inserting your card.
 Generally, criminals will attach a card reader to the part of the machine where you insert your card.
 Look at that piece and see if it looks like it doesn’t fit with the machine.
 You may also want to grab the reader and pull on it, if it’s not secure don’t use it.

 Secondly, look around the underside of surfaces above where you enter your pin for a camera that could be used to steal your pin.
 Cameras can also be placed inside the room.
-Take a second and look for anything that look suspect.
+Take a second and look for anything that looks suspect.

 Even if it passes all of these tests cover your hands well as you enter your pin.
 Then, when you are finished with your transaction press all of the number buttons on the machine.
 One of the latest trends is to use an infrared camera to see which numbers you pressed to steal your pin after they have your card information.
 Pressing all of the buttons will make it harder for them to guess your pin.